 THE Bible is the worst-printed book in the world.
-No other monument of ancient or modern literature suffers the fate of being put before us in a form that makes it impossible, without strong effort and considerable training, to Scripture obtake in elements of literary structure which in all other books are conveyed directly to the eye in a manner impossible to mistake.
+No other monument of ancient or modern literature suffers the fate of being put before us in a form that makes it impossible, without strong effort and considerable training, to take in elements of literary structure which in all other books are conveyed directly to the eye in a many modes of printing manner impossible to mistake.

 By universal consent the authors of the Sacred Scriptures included men who, over and above qualifications of a more sacred nature, possessed literary power of the highest order.
 But between their time and ours the Bible has passed through what may be called an Age of Commentary, extending over fifteen centuries and more.
 During this long period form, which should be the handmaid of matter, was more and more overlooked; reverent, keen, minute analysis and exegesis, with interminable verbal discussion, gradually swallowed up the sense of literary beauty.
 When the Bible emerged from this Age of Commentary, its artistic form was lost; rabbinical commentators had divided it into 'chapters,' and mediæval translators into 'verses,' which not only did not agree with, but often ran counter to, the original structure.
 The force of this unliterary tradition proved too strong even for the literary instincts of King James's translators.
-Accordingly, one who reads only the 'Authorized Version' incurs a double danger: if he reads his Bible by chapters he will, without knowing it, be often commencing in the middle of one composition and leaving off in the middle of another; while, in whatever way he may read it, he will know no disverse printed as tinction between prose and verse.
-It is only in our own day that a better state of things has arisen.
-The Church of England led the way by issuing its 'New Lectionary'; the new lessons will be found to differ from the old chiefly in the fact that the passages marked out for public reading are no longer limited by the beginnings and endings of chapters.
+Accordingly, one who reads only the 'Authorized Version' incurs a double danger : if he reads his Bible by chapters he will, without knowing it, be often commencing in the middle of one composition and leaving off in the middle of another; while, in in particular: werse printed as prose in the Church of England led the way by issuing its 'New Lectionary'; the new lessons will be found to differ from the old chiefly in the fact that the passages marked out for public reading are no longer limited by the beginnings and endings of chapters.
 Later still the 'Revised Version' of the Bible, whatever it may have left undone, has at all events made an attempt to rescue Biblical poetry from the reproach of being printed as prose.

-It is to the latter of these two points-the distinction between verse and prose-that I address myself in the present chapter.
+It is to the latter of these two points - the distinction between verse and prose - that I address myself in the present chapter.